SamOliveiraLab/MuFnets_frontend/README.md

 This tool includes 2 mains functions, the canvas (input) and output.

-When you first use the tool, you are immediately taken to the canvas, which is where are you able to create a cell to cell topogy from scratch or you are able to input one from a json file.
+When you first use the tool, you are immediately taken to the canvas, which is where are you able to create a cell to cell topology from scratch or you are able to input one from a json file.

+As you create the graph, it will be displayed on the canvas in the middle of the screen.
+Here you can click on the nodes and edges to select them and edit their respective settings through the right sidebar.
+Whenever a new node is created, it is assigned a color at random to distinguish it from the rest of the nodes.
+The color of the edges is determined by the source node of the edge.

+Once you are done creating the graph you can hit the compile button on the left sidebar to see the output.
+This app will then send the graph that you created to the Mufnets algorithm which will process the graph and output the cell network.

 ## Getting Started

 1. Fork this repository
 2. Open the directory in your terminal
-3. run yarn install or npm install to install dependencies (both work)
+3. run `yarn install` or `npm install` to install dependencies (both work)
-4. run yarn run dev or npm run dev
+4. run `yarn run dev` or `npm run dev`
 5. The test server will now be running in your browser

 ## Major Components